RinYukiohara/KarnaBOT-Info/index.md

 This is still in the planning stage and has not been worked at beyond a single message.
 It will be in development once the multi roll feature has been completed and checked over by beta testers.

+## Tales of Series

+Thanks to the help of the Tales of Crestoria community, 20 new servants have been added to the single roll pool.

 # FAQ

 ## Can I invite Karna BOT?